People v. Turner: Persky recalled

 In a May 18, 2018 interview, Persky stated he had no regrets, and would rule exactly the same again on this case.

 Two women, Cindy Hendrickson, a Santa Clara County assistant district attorney, and Angela Storey, a civil attorney, appeared on the ballot to take Persky's position in the event of his successful recall.
 Storey opposed the recall on principle.
 When the election results were being tabulated, and they indicated Persky would be recalled, Professor Dauber stated, "The vote today ... is a vote against impunity for high-status offenders of domestic violence and sexual violence."
 Hendrickson won the election to take Persky's place.
 Persky left the bench and Hendrickson was sworn in ten days after the election results were certified.
 In the June 5, 2018 primary election, nearly 200,000 Santa Clara County voters turned out, voting to remove Persky by 61.51% to 38.49%, a margin of over 23%.
-Persky was the first judge to be recalled by voters in California in 86 years, and the first in the United States since 1977.
+Persky was the first judge to be recalled by voters in California in 86 years and the first in the United States since 1977.

+In 2023, Harvard Law School lecturer Rebecca Richman Cohen produced the short documentary The Recall: Reframed exploring the unintended consequences of the recall of Judge Aaron Persky which came at the height of the #MeToo movement in 2018.
+The film cites the Turner case to critique the demand for harsh sentences to address sexual violence, which Cohen says disproportionately impacts low-income and people of color.

 Persky ordered to pay legal fees

-The county clerk had 28 days within which to certify the recall election results, ten days after which Hendrickson would take Persky's place on the bench.
+The county clerk had 28 days to certify the recall election results, ten days after which Hendrickson would take Persky's place on the bench.
 Persky was ordered to pay $161,000 in restitution for lawsuits he filed against the recall.
 He sought over $135,000 in donations from the public to cover attorney fees after the $840,000 previously raised had been exhausted.